elegantchaos/InfomaticTest/README.md

-# VersionatorTest
+# InfomaticTest

-This is a test package which uses the Versionator plugin to embed a version number into the executable in a way that's accessible at runtime.
+This is a test package which uses the Infomatic plugin to embed a version number into the executable in a way that's accessible at runtime.

 Xcode currently seems to have trouble running this plugin, but it works fine from the command line.
 Just do: